The Emotionally Intelligent Employee: Preparing for the Human Skills of the Future

 Posted on

-Many DELTAs map directly to EI competencies.
+I noticed that many DELTAs map directly to EI competencies.
 This post considers the four classic EI quadrants and demonstrates where the DELTAs fit in (in my view).
 We’ll also explore how trauma-informed and Internal Family Systems approaches can further develop emotional maturity.
-By honing specific DELTAs within the four core EI quadrants, professionals can become more self-aware, socially tuned-in, and better able to handle workplace interactions in our fast-changing world.
+By honing specific DELTAs within the four core EI quadrants, professionals can become more self-aware, open, socially tuned-in, connected to something bigger than ourselves and better able to handle workplace interactions in our fast-changing world.

-Here are my suggestions for when TiQi leaders could introduce and focus on each of the 4 emotional intelligence quadrants, mapped to the 5 stages:
+Here are my suggestions for when TiQi leaders could introduce and focus on each of the 4 emotional intelligence quadrants, mapped to the 5 example stages on the map above:

 • Self-Awareness: Introduce in Safety stage – Once team is less reactive, focus on building self-awareness skills like identifying emotions, triggers, strengths/weaknesses.